lupalab/GSMRL/README.md

 ### Prerequisites

-refer to `requirements.txt`
+Refer to `requirements.txt`

-### Download data
+### Download data and data preprocess

+Download your training data into the data folder.
+You might need to convert the data file into a pickle file.
+The structure of the data should be a dictionary.
+The keys are 'train','valid', and 'test' and the values are the corresponding data tuple (x, y).
-download your training data into the data folder.
-You might need to change the path for each dataset in `datasets` folder accordingly.
+You might need to change the path for each dataset in `datasets` folder accordingly, in datasets folder, there is a corresponding file for each dataset that parse the data to fit the Tensorflow model.

 ## Train and Test